ouafcode/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Task10: Write a function that adds two integers and returns the result.

 - TASK11: Write a function that computes a to the power of b and return the value.

+- Task12: Write a function that prints the numbers from 1 to 100 separated by a space.